Kmakj/Technology-Notes/README.md

-# Basic Readme
+#Basic Readme

-> Here is a basic readme which describes the project
+> This is a basic readme which will be a brief on all technology components in the project.

+#React